jpeterik12/JP_API/README.md

-# JP Shotgun King API
+# JP_API for Shotgun King

 A listener based API for use with *Shotgun King: The Final Checkmate* by PUNKCAKE Delicieux.
 This allows easier creation of mods, as well as adding a few nice to haves.

 **[Go to the documentation!](/doc/api.md)**

 ## Getting started

 As a note, doing this will require knowledge in both lua and SGK's base functions

 ### New Project

 1. Copy the example mod into your mod folder and start editing.

 ### Existing Project

 1. Copy the sections labeled `JP_API CODE` and `MOD CODE` into your mode's lua file.
 2. If you have custom logic in `get_weapons_list` or `initialize`, combine that with the copies in the `JP_API CODE`.
 3. Add the line `mod_setup()` into your mode's `start` function.
 4. Add descriptions to your weapons using the `desc` key.

 ## Usage

 Custom Code should be written in the section labeled `MOD CODE`, as distinct modules that are a single function.
 Then add that function to the `mod_setup` function.

 ## Updating

 To update the API, simply copy the `JP_API CODE` section from the latest version into your mode's lua file.

 ## Example

 Here is an example that simply logs each time some event occurs

 ```lua
 ...
 -- MOD CODE